Forests of the Iberian Peninsula: Thickets of the high Mediterranean mountains

 The high Mediterranean mountains above 1700 metres present some special characteristics.
 Winters are very harsh and long; the thickness of the snow and strong frosts prevent almost any type of biological activity.
 Once the snow has disappeared, the soil dries quickly due to the strong sun and high temperatures reached in summer.
-The period suitable for the growth of vegetation is therefore very short and for the above-mentioned reasons, the land is dry most of the time.
+The period suitable for the growth of vegetation is therefore very short and, for the above-mentioned reasons, the land is dry most of the time.
 Under such conditions, the forest enters a state of crisis, being replaced by piornales (ciste and broom formations) and thickets pluvinulares accompanied at lower levels by Scots pine, often isolated individuals twisted and deformed by the snow.

 Siliceous mountains such as the Sistema Central, Serra da Estrela, the Sistema Ibérico of the region of Soria, and parts of the Cantabrian mountains, are covered by thickets of Cytisus purgans (variously known as "Andorra broom", "Provence broom", or "Spanish gold hardy broom") or Alpine juniper (Juniperus communis subsp. alpina).
 In the Sierra Nevada, on the other hand, under similar conditions, the Genista baetica, is more dominant, sometimes accompanied by Cytisus purgans and another species of juniper (J. communis subsp. hemisphaerica).

-In the limestone mountains such as the Maestrazgo and Serranía de Cuenca, a shrubby formation of Savin juniper (Juniperus sabina) accompanied by Scots pine is characteristic.
-In the limestone mountains of Andalusia a detectable role is played by thickets pluvilunares and hummocks of common buckthorn (Rhamnus cathartica).
+In the limestone mountains, such as the Maestrazgo and Serranía de Cuenca, a shrubby formation of Savin juniper (Juniperus sabina) accompanied by Scots pine is characteristic.
+In the limestone mountains of Andalusia a detectable role is played by thickets of pluvilunares and hummocks of common buckthorn (Rhamnus cathartica).